BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Mutual Respect** `ACTIVE`

-Whilst within 6" of Hera, Frealaf gains the [Master of Battle] (4+) special rule.
+Whilst within 6" of Héra, Fréaláf gains the [Master of Battle] (4+) special rule.

 - **Lord of Harrowdale** `PASSIVE`

-Any Warriors of Rohan in Frealaf's warband are upgraded to Warriors of Harrowdale.
-If they have Line of Sight to Frealaf, these warriors may re-roll failed Intelligence tests and gain [Shieldwall].
+Any Warriors of Rohan included in Fréaláf's Warband are automatically upgraded to Warriors of Harrowdale.
+Warriors of Harrowdale that can draw Line of Sight to Fréaláf may re-roll any failed Intelligence Tests and gain the [Shieldwall] special rule.

 </div>